 - Damages to the property – If your rental is not furnished, this can include damages to any of the major appliances, countertops, floors, walls, bathroom appliances, you name it.
 If your rental is furnished, this can include all of those things as well as any damages that may occur to the furnishings in the house including couches, chairs, tables, lamps, mirrors, and even decorations.
 If damages occur to any of the furnishings, your landlord may take it out of your deposit or may personally ask you to replace whatever is damaged.
 As you move into and live in your rental house or apartment, simply be mindful of the property and treat it the way you would if you owned it.

 - Cleanliness – Depending on your lease, whenever you move out, a landlord will expect you to clean all areas of the house.
 If you have Roommates, you would want to all take the same care during the move-out, your landlord will do a walk through after you move and will determine based on cleanliness and the condition of the house and yard if there will be any deductions from your deposit.
 The easiest way to ensure getting your deposit back is to keep your areas clean throughout the year and then put extra effort into deep cleaning your areas before you move out.
-You may also request a pre-move out walk through two weeks prior to your move out.
-A pre-move out walkthrough is where you and your landlord walk through the property and any possible issues that may be charged to your deposit is pointed out.
+You may also request a pre-move out walk through two weeks before your move out.
+A pre-move out walkthrough is where you and your landlord walk through the property, and any possible issues that may be charged to your deposit are pointed out.
 Pre-move out walkthroughs are your legal right and a great opportunity to not be surprised when you receive your move-out accounting.
-Your landlord or Property Manager will check all aspects of cleanliness of the house, the carpet, and yard and look for any damages that weren’t there prior to your move-in.
+Your landlord or Property Manager will check all aspects of cleanliness of the house, the carpet, and yard and look for any damages that weren’t there before your move-in.

 - Decorations – Be sure to ask your landlord before you put tacks or nails into the walls to hang things.
 Your landlord may not want holes in the wall and may take money out of your deposit if you hang things that way.
 Also, be sure to ask before you paint anything.
 Most landlords will not allow tenants to paint the walls.
 Make sure to bring up all of these things with your landlord before you make these decisions.